amaan14999/ChromePalette/README.md

-## Deployment
+## Installation

-To deploy this project, download and extract this repository
+To install this project, download and extract this repository

 ```
 1. Open "Manage extension" in Google Chrome